Sheko01/Train-Ticket-mobile-app/README.md

 - **Shared Preferences:** Flutter plugin for persistently storing data locally.

 ## Note
--Read the Train Ticket Documentation file.
+- **Read the Train Ticket Documentation file.
--Ensure to create new flutter app and add the files to it.
+- **Ensure to create new flutter app and add the files to it.
--Take care to install all dependencies in pubspec.yaml file.
+- **Take care to install all dependencies in pubspec.yaml file.